 - Glassine: Glassine is a glossy paper similar to vellum, but with a waxier finish.
 It’s similar in price, mid-range compared to other papers.

 - Handmade Paper: Handmade paper is an eco-friendly option that is becoming more popular.
 Its cost is in the middle range, more expensive than parchment but less expensive than felt cardstock or cotton fiber.

 - Recycled Paper: Another popular, sustainable option, recycled paper is in the same price range as most handmade papers, if not a little cheaper.

 The actual design of your invitations will also impact the overall cost!
-The simpler the design, the less expensive.
-The following design accents will affect your wedding invitations costs:
+The simpler the design, the less expensive, and a custom design can really raise the final price tag.
+The following wedding invitation accents will affect your wedding invitation prices: